lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     :math:`\eta = \tau / \dot{\gamma}` where :math:`\tau`
     is the stress applied by the fluid on the shearing wall, and :math:`\dot{\gamma}` the shear rate (which is imposed here).
-Here the shear rate is approximatively 6.25e9 s-1, and using a surface area of 1e-17 m2, I get a viscosity for the fluid equal to 2.25 mPa.s
+Here the shear rate is approximatively :math:`\dot{\gamma} = 6.25 \cdot 10^9\,\text{s}^{-1}`, and using a surface area of :math:`A = 10^{-17}\,\text{m}^2`, one gets an estimate for the viscosity for the fluid of :math:`\eta = 2.25\,\text{mPa.s}`

+..  container:: justify

-    The viscosity calculated at such high shear rate may differ from the bulk value.
+    The viscosity calculated at such high shear rate may differ from the expected *bulk* value.
 In general, it is recommanded to use a lower value for the shear rate.
-Note that for lower shear rate, the ratio noise-to-signal is larger, and longer simulations must be performed.
+Note that for lower shear rate, the ratio noise-to-signal is larger, and longer simulations are needed.

+..  container:: justify

-    Also note that the viscosity of a fluid next to a solid surface is typically larger than in bulk due to interaction with the walls.
-Therefore one expect the present simulation to return a viscosity that is slightly larger than what would be measured with the fluid alone.
+    Anothyer important point is that the viscosity of a fluid next to a solid surface is typically larger than in bulk due to interaction with the walls.
+Therefore, one expects the present simulation to return a viscosity that is slightly larger than what would be measured in absence of wall.

 .. |reference_gravelle2021| raw:: html